mouseplace/mh-metric/README.md

 # 🐭️ MouseHunt - Metric

-A Userscript for [MouseHunt](https://mousehuntgame.com) that converts measurements to metric.
+A Userscript for [MouseHunt](https://mousehuntgame.com) that displays measurements in metric.

 ## Installation